NASA-IMPACT/us-fire-events-tool/README.md

 Make sure you're authenticated with npm under the correct scope.
 You’ll need a valid auth token with publish permissions from the relevant organization.
 You can also add the acquired token to your local `.npmrc` file.
 The current scope is `@dsio`, but the package will soon be migrated to the `@teamimpact` scope.

-### Publish the package
+### Build and publish the package

-Once authenticated and the version is updated, run `npm publish`.
+Once authenticated and the version is updated, run `npm run build:lib` to build the package in library mode.
+Once built, run `npm publish`.
 The package is published as a public package and is accessible via the npm registry.

 ## Expanding ESLint Configuration